CiarenceW/BepInSbox/README.md

 ---

-BepInS&x is a fork of plugin / modding framework BepInEx 6, with added support for s&box
+BepInS&x is a fork of plugin / modding framework BepInEx 6, with added support for s&box.

+---

 All Unity Mono/IL2CPP/XNA/FNA/MonoGame support has been stripped in order to simplify the codebase; this fork only supports s&box.

 Since s&box uses MonoMod and Mono.Cecil as well, this fork uses the same versions as s&box.

 A barebones custom Doorstop implementation is also present, used to load a .NET host, which in turn is used to load BepInS&x.

 ## Writing plugins